ANAPHYLAXIS POLICY

 If a student appears to be having a severe allergic reaction but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2 – 5 as above.

-Where possible, schools should consider using the correct dose of adrenaline autoinjector depending on the weight of the student.
+Where possible, schools should consider using the correctly dosed adrenaline device depending on the weight of the student.
 However, in an emergency if there is no other option available, any device should be administered to the student.

-This policy will be available on Dandenong Valley SDS School’s website so that parents and other members of the school community can easily access information about Dandenong Valley SDS’s anaphylaxis management procedures.
-The parents and carers of students who are enrolled at Dandenong Valley SDS and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
+This policy will be publicly available on Dandenong Valley SDS’s website so that parents and other members of the school community can easily access information about Dandenong Valley SDS’s anaphylaxis management procedures.

-The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Dandenong Valley SDS’s procedures for anaphylaxis management.
+The Principal is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Dandenong Valley SDS’s procedures for anaphylaxis management.
+We will communicate this policy through staff induction and training materials, and twice yearly staff briefings.
 Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk.

 The Principal will ensure that the following school staff are appropriately trained in anaphylaxis management: